 If you’re like me, you may be skeptical about sports quotes being used in business.
 However, this Wayne Gretzky quote speaks directly to a critical element of marketing strategy: how to identify unmet customer needs.

 Effective marketing identifies unmet customer needs and turns them into growth opportunities.
 And the company that fulfills those unmet needs with the best solution at the right price wins.
 This applies to service-oriented companies as well as product-oriented companies.

 The role of marketing is to be the first player to reach the puck.
 Therefore, the marketing team needs three core competencies.
-The team should be able to identify product or service opportunities, develop the right solution, and bring it to market.
+The team should be able to identify opportunities, develop the right solution, and bring it to market.

 COMPETITIVE LANDSCAPE SCANNING